 The Friends of South Shore Park is a volunteer, non-profit organization established to promote the preservation, enhancement and enjoyment of South Shore Park.
 We work to share our mission by various means, including educational, recreational and community events at the park.

 Our organization was originally established in 1996 as the South Shore Park Watch.
-We advocate for activities that:
+We organize and advocate for and activities that:

 - Bring our community together to enjoy South Shore Park.